-UNITED STATES TAX COURT

-Petitioner(s)
+1

+Petitioner (s)

 v.
 Docket No.

-COMMISSIONER OF INTERNAL REVENUE,
+COMMISSIONER OF INTER RNAL REVENUE,

-Respondent

-respondent

-SUBPOE NA

-Го
+Respondent)

+SUI BPOENA

+То

-YOU ARE HEREBY COMMANDED to appear befo re the United States Tax Court
+YOU ARE HEREBY C

-(or the name and official title of a person au at on the day of
+(or the nan ne and official title of a per son authorized to tak

-Time Date Month Year
+Time Date Month , at

 Place

-hen and there to testify on behalf ofPetition. er or Respondent
+then and there to testify on b etitioner or Responde ent

-in the above-entitled case, and to bring with you -

-Use reverse if n
+- ·

-and not to depart without leave of the Court.
+and not to depart without lea ve of the Court.
+STATES 77+COUNTING

-Date:

-Councel for (Datitioner)(Desmondent) /s/ Robert R. Di Trolio

-Counsel for (Petitioner)(Respondent) Clerk of the Court
+/s/ Robert R. Di Trolio Clerk of the Court

-Return on S ervice
+Return on Service

-The above-named witness was summoned on -
+The above-named w vitness was summoned on .
+Date . at by Time

-delivering a copy of this subpoena to (him)(her), and, if a witn Date Time ess for the petitioner, by tendering fees and mileage to

-him)(her) pursuant to Rule 148 of the Rules of Practice and P rocedure of the Tax Court.
+(him)(her) pursuant to Rule 148 of the Rules of Practice e and Procedure of th

-DatedSigned

-[Seal]
+Subscribed and sworn to bef ore me this day of